cw4444/media-search-workbench/README.md

 - a base for plugging in live APIs later

 ## License

-This software is currently not licensed for commercial use.
-If you’d like to use this in a business setting or install it professionally, please contact me at cw4444@gmail.com
+This project is proprietary.
+You may not use, copy, modify, redistribute, deploy, or install it for commercial or client use without prior written permission.

+Commercial licenses are available.
+For business use, professional installation, or deployment enquiries, contact: **cw4444@gmail.com**